MEDIC ST 5009BHO - Geriatrics and General Practice Part 2

-Online LearningGeriatrics: The Course Handbook contains a wealth of journal articles, reports and links to online material that has been carefully selected to assist students in meeting clinical and placement learning objectives.
-Students are advised to consult the handbook.
-An extremely useful website is the Victorian Geriatric Medicine Training Program portal, which has a number of interactive modules that are extremely relevant: http://anzsgm.org/vgmtp/
+Online LearningGeriatrics: An extremely useful website is the Victorian Geriatric Medicine Training Program portal, which has a number of interactive modules that are extremely relevant: http://anzsgm.org/vgmtp/

 GP: students are expected to have completed the e-learning module on Medicare and prescribing prior to attending their tutorials in the first week of the GP block.
 It is available here:http://www.medicareaustralia.gov.au/provider/business/education/e-learning.jsp

 Other useful online resources are:

 Therapeutic Guidelines: available via The University of Adelaide Library

 Online databases such as UpToDate: available via The University of Adelaide

 Learning & Teaching Activities